Enterprise B2B UI & UX Web Platform

 🛠️ Solution

-The redesign organised permissions around a CRUD framework with accessible controls, progressive disclosure, and clear confirmations throughout.
+The redesign organised permissions around a CRUD framework with accessible controls, progressive disclosure, and explicit confirmation on destructive actions.

 1